CM Punk: Special appearances (2006, 2022)

 Punk made a special appearance at the ROH show Unscripted II on February 11, 2006, when the original card had to be scrapped due to Low Ki leaving ROH the week prior.
 In addition, most of the ROH roster contracted to TNA were pulled from the show because of a snowstorm that TNA officials thought might prevent performers from reaching the TNA's Against All Odds event scheduled the next day.
 In the main event, Punk teamed with Bryan Danielson to defeat Adam Pearce and Jimmy Rave in a tag team match.
 Punk was inducted into the ROH Hall of Fame as part of the 2022 inaugural class.

 World Wrestling Entertainment / WWE (2005–2014)

 Ohio Valley Wrestling (2005–2006)

-Upon being signed by World Wrestling Entertainment (WWE), CM Punk was assigned to its developmental territory, Ohio Valley Wrestling (OVW), where he was mentored by Paul Heyman.
+Upon being signed by World Wrestling Entertainment (WWE), CM Punk was assigned to Ohio Valley Wrestling (OVW), its developmental territory, where he was mentored by Paul Heyman.
 He debuted in September 2005 in a dark match.
 In his first appearance on OVW TV later that month, Punk suffered a broken nose and ruptured eardrum in a match with Danny Inferno.
 In November 2005, Punk defeated Ken Doane to win the OVW Television Championship.
 Immediately thereafter, Punk began to feud with Brent Albright, culminating in a three way dance between Punk, Doane, and Albright in January 2006; after Doane was injured during the match, he was replaced by Aaron "The Idol" Stevens, who won the match and became the new OVW Television Champion.
 In February 2006, Punk entered into a tournament to crown a new OVW Heavyweight Champion, losing to Albright in the finals.
 In May 2006, Punk defeated Albright in a strap match to win the OVW Heavyweight Championship.
 In July 2006, Punk and Seth Skyfire defeated Shad Gaspard and the Neighborhoodie to win the OVW Southern Tag Team Championship, making Punk a double champion.
 They lost the titles to Deuce Shade and "Domino" Cliff Compton in August 2006.
 Later that same month, Punk lost the OVW Heavyweight Championship to Chet the Jett.
 Following his defeat, Punk ceased appearing regularly with OVW, but continued to make sporadic appearances until WWE and OVW ended their developmental partnership on February 7, 2008.